Suffering = Pain x Resistance

 Sometimes we are unable for whatever reason to turn towards our pain, and as a result of that resistance we experience suffering.
 But we can later turn towards our suffering if we accept it as a normal part of life, and in doing so we can alleviate that suffering by addressing the needs that sparked our pain.
 Compassion and mindfulness accept reality with kindness and patience.
 They reduce emotional resistance by saying “I have room for your pain and suffering, I see you as you truly are, I care deeply for you, and I am here to address your needs.”

 Just as pain is an inevitable part of life, suffering is inevitable.
 Pain and suffering are faithful messengers of truth.
 They always have a noble purpose, and they do not take leave of us until we accept their messages.

 It helps me to know that any experience of pain or suffering is an opportunity to show myself the beauty of my own love through self-compassion.
 It helps that self-compassion feels fantastic.
 Once self-compassion becomes a habit, paradoxical equations become straightforward and really helpful.

-***If you found this post interesting, you may want to join me for a 3-hour workshop on the subject of ANGER (a special variety of pain, resistance, and suffering!) this upcoming Monday, June 10th at 6pm in West Asheville.
+***If you found this post interesting, you may want to join me for a 2-session workshop on the subject of ANGER (a special variety of pain, resistance, and suffering!) this upcoming Sunday, July 14th and next Sunday, July 21st from noon until 3pm in West Asheville.
 Pre-registration is required.
 Details and registration can be found here.
-You may also be interested in signing up for the 8-week Summer MSC course, which starts July 2nd.
+You may also be interested in signing up for the 8-week Fall MSC course, which starts September 5th.
 Registration for this is also available at the link above.
-The early bird deadline for the course is June 15th, so please sign up soon!
+The early bird deadline for the 8-week course is August 22nd, so you may want to sign up soon!